apache/spark/docs/configuration.md

 # Configuring Ports for Network Security

 Spark makes heavy use of the network, and some environments have strict requirements for using tight firewall settings.
-Below are the primary ports that Spark uses for its communication.
+Below are the primary ports that Spark uses for its communication and how to configure those ports.

 <table class="table">
   <tr>